NetherlandsForensicInstitute/asmtransformers/asmtransformers/README.md

 ================

 Binary code similarity models using Transformers.
 Pronounced: _awesome transformers_.
-The actual model can be found [here](https://huggingface.co/NetherlandsForensicInstitute/Multilingual-ASMBERT)
+The actual model can be found [on Hugging Face](https://huggingface.co/NetherlandsForensicInstitute/Multilingual-ASMBERT)

 Background
 ----------